adanmayer/RAPaneViewController/README.md

-# IRSlidingSplitViewController
+# RAPaneViewController

 Two sliding panes backed by Master and Detail view controllers.

 ## Sample

-Look at the [Sample App](https://github.com/iridia/IRSlidingSplitViewController-Sample).
+Look at the [Sample App](https://github.com/iridia/RAPaneViewController-Sample).
 You’ll notice that it slides vertically — which is expected: the sample app contains a tiny subclass of the Sliding Split View Controller that allows you to override the sliding direction pretty easily.

 ## What’s Inside

-You can find an `IRSlidingSplitViewController`, and on its interface:
+You can find an `RAPaneViewController`, and on its interface:

 	@property (nonatomic, readwrite, assign) BOOL showingMasterViewController;
 	@property (nonatomic, readwrite, strong) IBOutlet UIViewController *masterViewController;